ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 With a little bit of further reversing we find out that the binary is all about beers.
 In the menu we can chose between creating a new beer via '1' or viewing/modifying an existing beer via '2'.
-A beer itself is represented with a struct looking similar to this:
+A beer itself is represented with a struct looking smth. like this:

 	struct beerstruct {
 		int description_size;